LilLiteralist/SCA-dark-mode/README.md

 ### Stylus (recommended)
 [For Chromium-based browsers](https://chromewebstore.google.com/detail/clngdbkpkpeebahjckkjfobafhncgmne) (Chrome, Edge, Opera, Brave), [For Firefox](https://addons.mozilla.org/en-US/firefox/addon/styl-us/), [For Firefox on Android](https://addons.mozilla.org/en-US/android/addon/styl-us/)

 This is the easiest installation method.
+For Edge, you may need to go to Manage Extensions and turn on Developer mode.

 1. Add Stylus to your browser.
 2. Choose which style you wish to use.
 Scroll down below the preview image and click Install.
    * [Abby and Anika's style](https://userstyles.world/style/16512/abby-and-anikas-theme)